Faithful3D/Website/article/2020-05-02_bug_report.md

 	<h3>Ok, but why GitHub?</h3>
 	<p align="justify">
-		Just to avoid most of trolls and dupplicate report bug!
+		Just to avoid most of the trolls and duplicated bug reports!
 	</p>

 	<h3>Well, but how?</h3>
 	<p align="justify">
-		Template! you can choose one <a href="https://github.com/Juknum/faithful3d.github.io/issues/new/choose">here</a> when you have to report a bug or make suggestion for the <strong>website</strong>.
-Otherwise you can follow this one below (if it concerns the resource pack):
+		Templates!
+You can choose one <a href="https://github.com/Juknum/faithful3d.github.io/issues/new/choose">here</a> when you have to report a bug or make a suggestion for the <strong>website</strong>.
+Otherwise, you can follow the one below (if it concerns the resource pack):
 	</p>
 	<table class="table table-bordered table-striped table-dark">
 	<thead>